DeepBlue14/Hazel/README.md

 =====

+###**WARNING**
+**The project is--and will continue to be--under serious renovation during the month of January 2016, as we have recently put into effect a coding standard.
+Then one which we will be using is a less-rigid subversion of the Lockheed Martin Corporation's C++ Coding Standards for Joint Strike Fighter Air Vehicle System Development and Demonstration Programs**

 ###**Index**

 Subcategories in the *"Modules"* list marked with a US flag :us: can be run as independent programs or libraries.